 Roy ephasizes the relationship between education and patriarchal, class-based social norms throughout The God of Small Things, though she sometimes does so indirectly.
 For example, she introduces Rahel’s and Estha’s educational backgrounds by way of the Wisdom Exercise Notebooks, a collection of school-age notes long abandoned at the twins’ childhood home in Ayemenem.
 Although Roy uses the Wisdom Exercise Notebooks as a narrative device to trigger Rahel’s memory of her mother’s death, the way she introduces the device suggests that an implicit class consciousness pervaded her primary school education.
 For example, having returned to her home in Ayemenem, Rahel discovers her old workbooks on a shelf behind her grandfather’s set of expensive, leather-bound entomology texts, The Insect Wealth of India.
-Her grandfather’s books are a prized possession, for they signal the family’s status in postcolonial India’s heirarchical social milieu.
+Her grandfather’s books are a prized possession, for they signal the family’s status in postcolonial India’s hierarchical social milieu.
 It’s no coincidence that The Insect Wealth of India is owned by a family that considers itself to be representative of the human wealth of India, for Pappachi’s education and the family’s wealth are mutually reinforcing conditions.
-This connection between wealth and education is further emphasized by the physical proximity of Pappachi’s leather-bound texts to the twins’ childhood notes: both are archived in Pappachi’s study, and together they work to chronicle and confirm not only the family’s committment to education, but also its ambition for upward economic mobility and the enhanced social standing it guarantees.
+This connection between wealth and education is further emphasized by the physical proximity of Pappachi’s leather-bound texts to the twins’ childhood notes: both are archived in Pappachi’s study, and together they work to chronicle and confirm not only the family’s commitment to education, but also its ambitious upward economic mobility and the enhanced social standing it guarantees.
 The placement of the Wisdom Exercise Notebooks alongside The Insect Wealth of India seems to indicate a natural progression from basic to advanced knowledge, and ultimately to an increased measure of wealth, social standing, and political power.

-Ammu finished her schooling the same year that her father retired from his job in Delhi and moved to Ayemenem.
+“Ammu finished her schooling the same year that her father retired from his job in Delhi and moved to Ayemenem.
 Pappachi insisted that a college education was an unnecessary expense for a girl, so Ammu had no choice but to leave Delhi and move with them.
-There was very little for a young girl to do in Ayemenem other than wait for marriage proposals while she helped her mother with the housework.
+There was very little for a young girl to do in Ayemenem other than wait for marriage proposals while she helped her mother with the housework.”
 (38)

 While these examples may gesture towards young Estha’s class ambitions, it is important to note that his entries in the Wisdom Exercise Notebooks also reveal an underlying anxiety regarding his family’s vulnerability within the social heirarchy.
 For example, his second entry, titled “Safety First,” provides instructions for avoiding accidents.
 Estha writes: “We should always walk on the pavement.
 If you go on the pavement there is no traffic to cause accidnts, but on the main road there is so much dangerous traffic that they can easily knock you down and make you senseless or a cripple.
 If you break your head or back-bone you will be very unfortunate” (150).
 The misfortune here is economic as well as physical, for the catastrophically injured are deprived of their most basic means of production — a healthy body.
 Estha makes the connection between physical and economic misfortune explicit when he writes, “The job of a driver is very fatle His famly should be very angshios because the driver could easily be dead” (150).
 His insistence on reducing “the driver” to his occupation, even when discussing him in relation to his family, echoes his earlier anxiety concerning catastrophic accidents.
 If the driver is killed, his family does not only lose a father, husband, or brother, but also a laborer and producer of wealth.
 The reverse of Pappachi’s attitude toward women can be observed in Estha’s understanding of men’s social role: whereas Pappachi reduces women to wives and mothers, Estha’s childhood notes reveal a young mind conditioned to see men as the family’s central economic engine, and thus the central economic engine of society as a whole.
-Taken together, these passages reveal the extent to which Estha’s childhood thoughts were shot through with both class ambitions and anxieties, and they serve as a record within the narrative of how education disciplines young minds into alignment with a particular socioeconomic organization.
+Taken together, these passages reveal the extent to which Estha’s childhood thoughts were shot through with both class ambitions and anxieties, and they serve as a record within the narrative of how education disciplines young minds into ideological thinking.

-The anxiety Estha expresses in his Wisdom Exercise Notebook regarding the adverse economic consequences of physical disability is ultimately borne out in Ammu’s crippling illness.
+The anxiety Estha expresses in his Wisdom Exercise Notebook regarding the adverse economic consequences of physical disability is ultimately borne out in Ammu’s debilitating illness.
 Immediately following her description of Rahel’s experience reading Estha’s notebook, Roy writes, “Ammu had lost the latest of her succession of jobs — as a receptionist in a cheap hotel — because she had been ill and had missed too many days of work.
 The hotel couldn’t afford that, they told her.
 They needed a healthier receptionist” (152).
-The extent of her sickness is apparant during her final visit with Rahel.
+The extent of her sickness is apparent during her final visit with Rahel.
 Roy explains, “Each breath she took was like a war won against the steely fist that was trying to squeeze the air from her lungs.
 Rahel watched her mother breathe.
 Each time she inhaled, the hollows near her collarbones grew steep and filled with shadows” (152).
 Her appearance has become haggard and she repeatedly coughs up wads of phlegm.
 Interestingly, Ammu uses her phlegm to educate Rahel: “‘You must always check it,’ she whispered hoarsely, as though phlegm was an Arithmetic answer sheet that had to be revised before it was handed in” (Roy 153).
 Not only does this pathetic gesture resonate with the educational concerns raised by the Wisdom Exercise Notebooks, but it also illustrates the extent to which Ammu has been debased by her refusal to operate within the bounds of the traditional family economy: the once young woman whose father refused to send her to college is reduced to calculating the ripeness of phlegm.

-Nobody except beggars, derelicts and the police-custody dead were cremated there.
+“Nobody except beggars, derelicts and the police-custody dead were cremated there.
 People who died with nobody to lie at the back of them and talk to them.
 When Ammu’s turn came, Chacko held Rahel’s hand tightly.
 She didn’t want her hand held.
 She used the slickness of crematorium sweat to slither out of his grip.
 No one else from the family was there […] The door of the furnace clanged shut.
-There were no tears.
+There were no tears.”
 (155)